jameschuang2002/badminton-team-assignment/README.md

 3. Interface to select attending players
 4. Interface to output teams, ideally with fair skill levels
 5. Adjust for number of courts we have
+6. Create user login system
+7. Allow creating groups, groups have permissions to certain users
+8. Database (Mongodb or SQL)
+9. Predict chance of winning, adjust skill level based on results, sort of like rating
+10. user account, view competition history, AI for improvement feedback?

 ## Additional Features
 1. Autodeletion of players after they graduate